-The Sony Cyber-shot DSC-RX10 IV and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in September 2017 and January 2016.
+The Sony Cyber-shot DSC-RX10 IV and the Fujifilm X-Pro2 are two enthusiast cameras that were revealed to the public, respectively, in September 2017 and January 2016.
 The RX10 IV is a fixed lens compact, while the X-Pro2 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX10 IV) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The physical size and weight of the Sony RX10 IV and the Fujifilm X-Pro2 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 IV – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Sony RX10 IV and the Fujifilm X-Pro2 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is somewhat smaller (6 percent) than the Sony RX10 IV.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens build in, whereas the X-Pro2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-Pro2 and their specifications in the Fujinon X Lens Catalog.